 - Although most people living in the Everest region follow Buddhism as their primary religion, Hinduism and Shamanism are also seen to be practiced here.

 Plan Your Trek:

 - Altitude Sickness

-Hence, the Everest Region is a nature's souvenir for trek lovers.
+Hence, the Everest Region is a nature souvenir for trek lovers.
 The location offers you a wide range of opportunities.
 Trips here will not only allow you to enjoy the beautiful views of majestic mountain ranges but also gives you the opportunity to learn a lot about the indigenous people, their culture, and their traditional practices.
 Everest Region Trekking is your choice if you love challenging yourself to the utmost level.
 Book your Everest base camp trek with us.